 A classic English dish with a twist of apple and thyme

 2-3clovesgarlic, finely chopped

-fresh ground black pepper
+1/2tspfresh ground black pepper

 575gall purpose flour

 2packetsgelatina packet equals 3 leaves

 Finely chop the meat, apple, garlic and herbs.
 Mix well and set aside.
 Make sure you remove the hard fat.